-NYSLRS provided pension benefits to 496,628 retirees and beneficiaries during the State fiscal year that ended on March 31.
+NYSLRS provided pension benefits to more than 500,000 retirees and beneficiaries during the State fiscal year that ended on March 31.
 These benefits are provided by the New York State Common Retirement Fund (the Fund).

 State Comptroller Thomas P. DiNapoli is administrative head of NYSLRS and trustee of the Fund.
-Over the past century, the Fund has provided retirement security for generations of public employees in New York, and today it is widely recognized as one of the best-managed and best-funded public retirement funds in the nation.
+It is widely recognized as one of the best-managed and best-funded public retirement funds in the nation.

 But NYSLRS is more than just the pension fund.
-The system had 675,519 members as of March 31.
+The system serves more than 685,000 members as of March 31.
 Here are some facts about our membership: